-- 3.18 The Issues and Options document identifies the following issues under this theme: - The need for new homes. - Affordable homes. - Diverse housing for diverse communities. - The needs of Gyspies and Travellers and caravan dwellers. - Housing quality. - Supporting villages. - This theme directly addresses SA objective 1: housing, including taking account of the range of housing types and tenures, including specialist housing, required.
-Delivering the right numbers of homes and in the right locations can support the economy both by housing the workforce and by boosting spending in the local area, as well as supporting the vibrancy and vitality of centres and neighbourhoods, therefore having positive implications for SA objective 14: economy.
+- 3.18 The Issues and Options document identifies the following issues under this theme: - The need for new homes. - Affordable homes. - Diverse housing for diverse communities. - The needs of Gypsies and Travellers and caravan dwellers. - Housing quality. - This theme directly addresses SA objective 1: housing, including taking account of the range of housing types and tenures, including specialist housing, required.
+Delivering the right numbers of homes and in the right locations can support the economy both by housing the workforce and by boosting spending in the local area. as well as supporting the vibrancy and vitality of centres and neighbourhoods, therefore having positive implications for SA objective 14: economy.
 Providing homes in central, well-connected areas can also help to ensure residents can access key services and facilities, as well as encouraging access to these by waking and cycling.
 Co-ordinating economic and housing growth, including considering the needs of people who work from home, could result in people working more locally and reducing in- and out-commuting, leading to reductions in emissions of greenhouse gases and air pollutants.
 As such, positive effects would be expected for SA objectives 2: access to services and facilities, 4: health, 12: climate change mitigation and 13: air quality.
 However, this is dependent on the location of housing and employment in relation to each other and in relation to sustainable transport links. - 3.20 Providing a diverse range of housing for all parts of the community would contribute positively to SA objective 3: social inclusion.
-Furthermore, provision of diverse, specialist housing and self-build plots could help to reduce inequalities by ensuring everyone has access to suitable housing, including the elderly, disabled and Gypsies and Travellers. - 3.21 Ensuring that houses are safe and well designed, as well as promoting accessibility and adaptability is expected to contribute to both physical health and mental wellbeing in making sure people feel secure in their homes, leading to further positive effects on SA objective 4: health.
+Furthermore, provision of diverse, specialist housing and self-build plots could help to reduce inequalities by ensuring everyone has access to suitable housing, including the elderly, disabled and Gypsies and Travellers. - 3.21 Ensuring that houses are safe and well designed, as well as promoting accessibility and adaptability is expected to contribute to both physical health and mental wellbeing in making sure people feel secure in their homes, leading to further positive effects on SA objective 4: health. - 3.22 Many effects will depend on the location of new housing.
+In general, allocating higher levels of housing is more likely to have negative effects on environmental objectives, where this leads to increased travel and land take, but positive impacts on social and economic factors.